mikehearn/nodejvm/docsite/docs/running-polyglot-programs.md

 Now add the `nodejvm` directory to your path, or copy the contents to somewhere on your path.

+Make sure you've got GraalVM and set the location as either `JAVA_HOME` or `GRAALVM_PATH`.
+Or make sure its `bin` directory is on your path.

 Start your Java programs as normal but run `nodejvm` instead of `java`, e.g.

 `nodejvm -cp "libs/*.jar" my.main.Class arg1 arg2`